Willard P. Greenwood II, Ph.D.

 - “A College Course on Fly Fishing” (Fall 2020) Flyfishing and Tying Journal “Fishing with Winslow Homer” (Spring 2019, Vol. 45 No. 2) The American Fly Fisher

 - Pelagic Mania.
 Finishing Line Press. (poetry chapbook).
 May 2017.

-- I love teaching and consider it an art.
-I draw inspiration from my favorite professors, musicians, intellectuals and stand up comedians.
+- He loves teaching and considers it an art.
+He draws inspiration from his favorite professors, musicians, intellectuals and stand-up comedians.

 - Some of his favorite courses are The Ethos and Practice of Fly Fishing, The Epics of Homer, Four Early Novels by Stephen King, Sports and Literature, American Literature II and Advanced Literary Theory.